dwells35/dwells35/README.md

 ### You've found Dillon Wells!
 As you may have noticed, there isn't much here yet.
 What _is_ here is my own work, though the `alien_eye` project looks like it was copied over...because it was!
-It was copied over from my student account, where I did all the development, which I don't share.
+It was copied over another account where I did all the development, which I don't share.
 Anyways, feel free to have a look around.
 Thanks for stopping by.

 <!--